Jetim Range

 The Jetim Range or Zhetim Range (Жетим кырка тоосу) is a mountain range in the Inner Tien Shan of Kyrgyzstan, situated between the Chong-Naryn and Kichi-Naryn rivers.
 It extends 120 km in length and 24 km in width, with an average elevation of 4,280 m, reaching a maximum height of 4,931 m.

+The range is asymmetrical.
+Its southern slopes, facing the Naryn Valley, have a greater relative height than the northern ones.
+Ancient planation surfaces are widespread on the slopes at elevations of 3,500–3,800 m.
+They are well expressed along almost the entire northern slope and in the eastern part of the southern slope of the range, in the section facing the Upper Naryn Basin.

+The western part of the southern slope is deeply dissected by very scenic gorges covered with spruce forests.
+The depth of dissection locally reaches 2,000 m.
+Under these conditions, denudation surfaces are preserved only in small, isolated areas.

 Geology

 The western part of the range consists of Ordovician-Devonian sandstones, slates, and conglomerates.
 The central part is composed of Proterozoic crystalline limestone, gneiss, and quartzite, while the eastern part contains marbleized and dolomitic limestone with graphite-bearing phyllites.
 The northern slopes contain Paleogene-Neogene deposits, and Quaternary loose sediments are found in the valleys.

 Glaciers

 The eastern part of the range is covered with glaciers, which occupy 120 km^{2} (about 11% of the total mountain area).
 Most glaciers are located on the northern slopes, extending up to 5–6 km in length.